Call (626) 357-2251 Today!

 We evaluate the urine to rule out infections, kidney or bladder disease, diabetes and other health problems but also to determine the level of Hydration.

 4. Thoracic and Abdominal Radiographs

 Both the upper and lower chambers of the heart become enlarged, with one side being more severely affected than the other.
 When the ventricle, or lower chamber, becomes enlarged, its ability to pump blood out into the lungs and body deteriorates.
 When the heart’s ventricle does not pump enough blood into the lungs, fluid begins to accumulate in the lungs.
 An enlarged heart soon becomes overloaded, and this often can lead to congestive heart failure if not caught early.

 Grape-shaped glands located just under the skin at four o’clock and eight o’clock to the anus.
 The fluid, material they normally produce is used by dogs & cats to lend a unique scent to their stool, thereby identifying it as their own however, The most common problem with anal glands occurs when inflammation and swelling of the perineum or anus creating pressure within the structure and discomfort to the pet leading to a rupture, some characteristic signs of a pre-mature anal gland infection would be scooting, chewing and in some cases low to no Bowel movement.

 When your dogs or cats nails make contact with a hard surface, the surface pushes the nail back into the nail bed creating pressure on the nail joints and or forces the nail to twist to the sides.
 Either way, those toes become very sore and painful preventing him or her from walking normal.
-We offer the traditional Nail clipping and Dremel Pedicure; the pedicure is usually done on older dogs with brittle nails.
+We offer the traditional Nail clipping.